What is an OLED?

 - Transparent OLEDs embedded in windows or car windshdields

 - And many more we cannot even imagine today...

-Flexible OLEDs are already on the market, as are transparent OLEDs.
+Flexible OLEDs are already on the market, and it is believed that in 2018 companies will start producing foldable OLED mobile phones.
 The future will bring us much more exciting displays, so stay tuned!

 How do OLEDs work?